jeka-dev/ide-intellij-support/README.md

 This repository aims at providing support for [JeKa Intellij plugin](https://plugins.jetbrains.com/plugin/24505-jeka)

-Use it to create issues or start discutions.
+Use it to create issues or start discussions.

 ## How to

 ### Create a new Project

 This plugin provides a Project wizard.
-GO to `New Project...| Generators | JeKa`and create your project as usual.
+Go to `New Project...| Generators | JeKa`and create your project as usual.

 > [!NOTE]
 > On some system (according 3rd-party plugins allready present), the IDE won't display the project structure after generation.